Visible minority: Legislative versus operational definitions

+If census respondents check one identity but write-in others, e.g. checking "Black” or "South Asian” and writing in “Malaysian", “French" or “European", they would be included in the Black or South Asian counts respectively.
+However, the 2006 Census states that respondents that add a European ethnic response in combination with certain visible minority groups are not counted as visible minorities.
+They must add another non-European ethnic response to be counted as such:

 The term "non-white" is used in the wording of the Employment Equity Act and in employment equity questionnaires distributed to applicants and employees.
 This is intended as a shorthand phrase for those who are in the Aboriginal and/or visible minority groups.

 Controversy

 The classification "visible minorities" has attracted controversy, both nationally and from abroad.
-The UN Committee on the Elimination of Racial Discrimination has stated that they have doubts regarding the use of this term since this term may be considered objectionable by certain minorities and recommended an evaluation of this term.
-In response, the Canadian government made efforts to evaluate how this term is used in Canadian society through commissioning of scholars and open workshops.
+The UN Committee on the Elimination of Racial Discrimination stated in 2007 that it had doubts regarding the use of this term since this term may be considered objectionable by certain minorities, and recommended an evaluation of its use.
+In response, the Canadian government made efforts to evaluate how it is used in Canadian society through commissioning of scholars and open workshops.

-Another criticism stems from the semantic applicability of the classification.
-In some cases, members of "visible minorities" may be neither "visually" discernible from the majority population nor form a "minority", at least locally.
-For instance, many Latin Americans living in Canada self-identify as White Latin Americans and are visually indistinguishable from White Canadians.
-Moreover, some members of "visible minorities" may form a majority minority population locally (as is the case in most parts of Vancouver and Toronto).
-Since 2008, census data and media reports have suggested that the "visible minorities" label no longer makes sense in some large Canadian cities, due to immigration trends in recent decades.
-For example, "visible minorities" comprise the majority of the population in Toronto, Vancouver, Markham, Coquitlam, Richmond, Ajax, Burnaby, Greater Vancouver A, Mississauga, Surrey, Richmond Hill and Brampton.
+In 2008, Graeme Hamilton, argued in the National Post that the "visible minorities" label no longer makes sense in some large Canadian cities, due to immigration trends in recent decades.
+For example, "visible minorities" comprise the majority of the population in many municipalities across the country, primarily in British Columbia, Ontario, and Alberta.

-Yet another criticism of the label concerns the composition of "visible minorities".
-Critics have noted that the groups comprising "visible minorities" have little in common with each other, as they include both disadvantaged groups and groups who are not economically disadvantaged.
-The concept of visible minority has been cited in demography research as an example of a statistext, meaning a census category that has been contrived for a particular public policy purpose.
-As the term "visible minorities" is seen as creating a racialized group, some advocate for "global majority" as a more appropriate alternative.
+Another criticism of the label concerns the composition of "visible minorities".
+Critics have noted that the groups comprising "visible minorities" have little in common with each other, as they include both disadvantaged groups and non-disadvantaged groups. geographer Harald Bauder calls the concept of visible minority an example of what Audrey Kobayashi names a statistext, meaning a census category that has been contrived for a particular public policy purpose.
+Seeing "visible minorities" as creating a racialized group, Rosemary Campbell-Stephens and Sachin Maharaj advocate for "global majority" as a more appropriate alternative.

-Furthermore it is not clear why minority definition should center on the "visual", and the concept of "audible minority" (e.g. those who speak with what appears to the majority to be "accented" English or French) has also been proposed, as speech often forms the basis for prejudice, along with appearance.